dialectic-design-org/Socratism/docs/concepts/contact.md

 ---

-Some of the possibilities to get in contact with these works & concepts is via performances, appearances, showings, workshops.
+Some of the possibilities to get in contact with these works & concepts is via appearances, collaborations, performances, showings, expositions, workshops etc.

 For inquiries, reach out to:

-erwin @ dialectic.design.
+erwin @ dialectic.design